massie/avrotuples/README.md

 ### Recursive schemas break Parquet

 There is a known issue with Avro/Parquet and recursive schemas.
-Avro tuples use a recursive schema in order to support nesting.
+AvroTuples use a recursive schema in order to support nesting.
+If you are using AvroTuples with Parquet, you will need to use the `AvroFlatTupleX` types, since they have flat schemas.

 ## License